SINTEF-SE/LLMDap/llm_ui/README.md

 Overview
 LLM-UI is a Streamlit-based web application for interacting with biomedical research datasets from ArrayExpress/BioStudies using Large Language Models (LLMs).
 It allows researchers to browse datasets, ask questions about them, process scientific papers, and extract metadata in a structured way.
+Currently as of may 29.
+2025 the best results comes from using a PUBmed link directly.
+XML with proper formatting also works well, but PDF and DOI will not give consistent results! even if the results are not optimal as long as theres a PMID then the LLM will give an okay- to good answer as it will be able to fetch more data through API's.

 Features
 Dataset Browser: View, search, and select datasets stored in a local SQLite database